aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-01-manage-ec2.md

         - Leave the default values for **Action** and **Installation Type**.
         - For **Name**, enter ```AmazonCloudWatchAgent```.
     - For **Targets**, choose **Choose instances manually**.
-        - Choose the two instances created in [Step 1: Enabling Inventory](/episode-01-step-01-enable-inventory.md).
+        - Choose the instance created above.
     - In the **Specify schedule** section, perform the following steps:
         - For **Specify with**, select **CRON/Rate expression**.
         - For **CRON/Rate expression**, enter ```rate(1 day)```.